Documentation · Reference

 - cardiopulmonary examination

-- Consult: if seen by respiratory, physiotherapist or respiratory technician
+- Consult: if seen by the respiratory team, RT, OT, or PT

 - History: SOB, cough, sputum production and character, chest pain, etc.